minjo1234/TIL/3.Resource/VPC/Concept.md

 ---
 ### VPC

-VPC is a service that compusing network and mountable resource using private network
+VPC is a service that uses a private network to compute networks and mountable resources

+Example) EC2, ELB, RDS, Security Group, Network ACL